MarcoBlaesing/zeroDepLab/01-introduction.md

 ## Today we are going to learn the following topics:

 - How to integrate Okta with Microsoft 365
-- How to assign licences and roles based on group membership
+- How to assign licences, roles and access to Microsoft Office 365 based on group membership
-- How to secure and limit access to Microsoft 365

 ## Before we start